IP Address Evolution: IPv4 vs. IPv6. Has IPv5 Gone Missing?

 AT&T, D-Link, Google, Comcast, Free Telecom, Cisco, Yahoo!, Limelight Networks, Internode, Microsoft Bing, Facebook, Akamai Technologies, KDDI, and others…

-Since then, participation in World IPv6 Launch and usage of IPv6 around the world has continued to grow and is immensely increasing.
+Since then, participation in the World IPv6 Launch and usage of IPv6 around the world has continued to grow and is immensely increasing.

 Benefits of IPv6 vs. IPv4